MarkMT/guides/source/localizable/components/triggering-changes-with-actions.md

 ```

 We want to arrange for the action to be invoked from within `button-with-confirmation` with both arguments.
-A feature of action arguments that applies to this situation is that they _curry_.
-In general (not just in the context of Ember), this refers to the idea that a function with multiple arguments can be expressed as a sequence of functions each taking one argument and returning the next function in the sequence that takes the next argument,
-and so on.
-Evaluating the last function produced in this way is equivalent to evaluating the original function with all of its arguments.

-For our purposes, currying means that when we pass the action to a component, if we provide the action helper with a subset of arguments (e.g. by providing the value of `messageType` when we pass `sendMessage` to `button-with-confirmation`), the result of the helper (in our case `onConfirm`) is a function that can be invoked within the component javascript file with just the remaining arguments,
-in our case `messageText`.

-Remember, however,
+We've seen already that if we provide a `messageType` value to the `action` helper when we insert `buttton-with-confirmation` into its parent `send-message` template,
+that value will be passed to the `sendMessage` action as its first argument automatically when invoked as `onConfirm`.
+If we subsequently pass a single additional argument to `onConfirm` explicitly,
+that argument will be passed to `sendMessage` as its second argument
+(This ability to provide arguments to a function one at a time is known as [currying](https://en.wikipedia.org/wiki/Currying)).

+In our case, the explicit argument that we pass to `onConfirm` will be the required `messageText`.
-that our `button-with-confirmation` component does not know or care that it is being used here in a messaging application.
+However, remember that internally our `button-with-confirmation` component does not know or care that it is being used in a messaging application.
-So to enable it to call the action represented by `onConfirm` with the required remaining argument,
-we will do three things:
+Therefore within the component's javascript file,

-_First_, in the component we will use a property `confirmValue` to contain a parameter to be passed to `onConfirm`:
+we will use a property `confirmValue` to represent that argument and pass it to `onConfirm` as shown here:

 ```app/components/button-with-confirmation.js
 export default Ember.Component.extend({